Azoospermia = No sperm in semen

 - Blocks in the vas (the tube that transports sperm for ejaculation)

 - Block in the ejaculatory duct (the tube that mixes sperm with other reproductive glands)

-- Block within the testis (the site were sperm is produced)
+- Block within the testis (the site where sperm is produced)

-- Block in epidydimis (the structure were sperm is stored just above the testis)
+- Block in the epididymis (the structure where sperm is stored just above the testis)

 Some causes of Obstructive Azoospermia include

 - Genetic problems were the vasa is absent from birth